XAMPPRocky/tokei/README.md

 Paths to exclude can also be listed in a `.tokeignore` file, using the same [syntax](https://git-scm.com/docs/gitignore) as .gitignore files.

-#### Sorting output
+#### Sorting Output
-By default tokei sorts alphabetically by language name, however using `--sort` tokei can also sort by any of the columns.
+By default, tokei sorts alphabetically by language name, however, using `--sort`, tokei can also sort by any of the columns.

 `blanks, code, comments, lines`